bernieke/python-magento/README.md

 json_description_of_possible_resource_exceptions = magento.resource_faults("sales_order")
 ```

-The API discovers and makes all of Magento's API methods available to you by
+The API discovers and makes all of Magento's API methods available to you.
+The
-discovery.
-The best way to learn how to use the API is to play around with it in
+best way to learn how to use the API is to play around with it in a Python shell
-a Python shell and refer back to the [Magento API documentation](http://www.magentocommerce.com/api/soap/introduction.html) for docs on the usage of specific methods.
+and refer back to the [Magento API documentation](http://www.magentocommerce.com/api/soap/introduction.html) for docs on the usage of specific methods.

 ## Quick IPython Shell